gabrielweyer/cake-build/README.md

 - Test results have to be in `JUnit` format, you can use the package [XunitXml.TestLogger][xunit-xml-test-logger] for a `xUnit` logger and then convert the file using the package [dotnet-xunit-to-junit][xunit-to-junit]
 - Can't exclude files easily

+### GitHub

+Build status is visible [here][github-actions].

+- Supports `Linux`, `macOS` and `Windows` hosted agents
+- Supports artifacts
+- Supports files exclusion

+`GitHub` has a few limitations:

+- A third-party / custom Action is required to display test results.
+- A third-party / custom Action is required to create a GitHub release

 ## Status checks

 The `main` branch is [`protected`][github-protected-branch]: